 Article reports are submitted to your course TA(s) or Instructor, typically through Canvas.

 Each semester, we select six peer-reviewed journal articles recently published by Political Science faculty, graduate students, and/or alumni.
 These are the articles that are available to read and write article reports on to fulfill Option B (or C) for the research requirement.
-These articles will be available here, and may be shared by your TA(s) or Instructor through Canvas.
+These articles will be available in your course's Canvas Module.

 Article reports should be submitted to your TA(s) or course instructor, typically through Canvas.
 The exact submission method is determined by your TA or Instructor, so check with them if you have any questions about this.
 Each report that earns a passing grade is worth 2 research credits.
 To earn a passing grade, the report should clearly indicate that you read the article, and that you have a reasonable understanding of it (see specific guidelines below).
 These reports are due to your course TA(s) or Instructor.